 With the right support, it’s possible to work through disagreements with your ex-partner and find a way forward without having to involve the courts.
 There are plenty of organisations that can give you information and advice, including the ones below.

-Resolution is a network of family lawyers in England and Wales, who can help you find a family law solicitor in your area.
+Resolution.
+A network of family lawyers in England and Wales, who can help you find a family law solicitor in your area.

+Your EAP.
 If you’re in work, your employer may have an employee assistance programme (EAP) that can help.
 Get in touch with your EAP directly, or speak to your HR department to find out more.

+BWC.
 And in some cases we may be able to give you advice and guidance too.